StrangeBeeCorp/docs/docs/thehive/setup/index.md

 ## Operating systems
-TheHive has been tested and is supported on following operating systems:
+TheHive has been tested and is supported on the following operating systems:

 - :material-ubuntu: Ubuntu 20.04 LTS
 - :material-debian: Debian 11